cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-5.md

 ## Create Key Points

-We'll create the pose skeleton using `GameObjects` rather than altering the `videoTexture`.
 We need to create a separate `GameObject` for each of the `17` key points.

 ### Create Container